 6. Colorectal cancer

-According to medical data, the risk of stringy poop being is cancer is low if there are no other associated symptoms.
+The risk of stringy poop being a symptom of cancer is low if there are no other associated symptoms.
 These associated symptoms include a drastic change in how often you poop, blood in stool and unexplained weight loss.
-If this is the case, then you may want to check with your physician for advice and complete evaluation.

 It’s not every case of stringy poop that is dangerous.
 Most times, it’s nothing to worry about.
-So, when should you then see a doctor?
-Generally, you may consider contacting your physician if:
+Generally, you should see your doctor if:

 - It persists for a long period rather than just a random experience.